1. Home

 The moments following an accident can be overwhelming and frightening, especially if you are in pain.
 In the flurry of activity that follows, make sure to protect your rights by taking the following steps:

-4. Contact a lawyer: Do not hesitate to reach out to an attorney for a consultation regarding your accident.
 The sooner you receive a consultation, the better.
-An attorney has the knowledge and experience to advise you during this process, which can often be confusing and stressful if you are trying to navigate it on your own.
+A qualified attorney has the knowledge and experience to advise you during this process, which can often be confusing and stressful if you are trying to navigate it on your own.
+Falling off a ladder at work can lead to debilitating injuries and other damages for which you could be owed compensation.

 Common Injuries from Ladder Falls